 Based on the information obtained by the court, it appears that electronic filing was generally less costly than paper filing for represented and self-represented litigants.
 Distinct from its measures of cost savings gained by the court, however, the court did not attempt to quantify the relative costs of electronic versus paper filing for represented and self-represented litigants.
 And the data gathered in the surveys does not lend itself to quantification.
-In the future, the Judicial Council may further explore the costs of electronic filing for litigants and any potential barriers it could impose on them, especially SRLs.
+Going forward, the Judicial Council Technology Committee may wish to further explore the costs of electronic filing for litigants and any potential barriers it could impose on them, especially SRLs.